GeoNode/documentation/usage/managing_documents/document_editing.rst

     *Document Title*

-Here numerical fields and a map show the spatial extent (WGS 84) for the document and you can edit it by Shift+click and drag to draw the new extent on the map and change its location by click the marker and drag.
+Here numerical fields and a map show the spatial extent (WGS 84) for the document and you can edit it by Shift+click and drag to draw the new extent on the map and change its location by clicking the marker and drag.

 .. figure:: img/edit-location.png
     :align: center